Wind Energy Development Spurs Economic Growth

-Since 2005, more than $60 billion has been invested in American wind power.
+Since 2005, American wind power has attracted more than $100 billion in new investment.
 At the current rate, the wind industry is investing between $10 billion and $20 billion per year in the U.S. economy.
 A significant incentive for this investment has been the federal Production Tax Credit (PTC), which was extended by Congress for a five years, with a gradual phase-down, on December 18, 2015.

 Wind Turbine Original Equipment Manufacturers (OEMs)

 Wind turbine manufacturing represents a growing segment and business opportunity in the wind energy industry.
 More than 400 American manufacturing plants build wind components, towers and blades.
 Now, more than 50% of a U.S.-installed turbine’s value is produced in America, a twelve-fold increase from just a few years ago.
 Some turbine manufacturers plan to make 100% of their components in America, and the trend is expected to continue.

 Wind turbines have more than 8,000 components, in such areas as:

 - Power transmission.
 Wind turbines have a sizable and complex power transmission system, requiring bearings, couplings, gears, hydraulic systems, brakes, machined and fabricated components, and shafts, among other components.

 - Electrical.
 The electrical system is a critical part of a wind turbine.
 Common components include power converters, controls, sensors, and generator components.